thoma5s/ScreenNCopy/README.md

 ![alt text](https://pyimagesearch.com/wp-content/uploads/2017/06/example_01.png)

-This is made for educational purposes only, I am not responsible for any actions made using this software.
+This project was created for educational purposes only, I am not responsible for any actions made using this software.